 5 Ways to Fix iPhone Stuck In Recovery Mode Easily on iOS 12/12.3

 iPhones and iPads are perhaps the most premium mobile devices available today for several great reasons—they can be had in several different variants to meet varying user needs, and most important of all are regularly updated with the latest software updates.
-But just like every other gadget, these Apple flagship devices do have their own fair share of issues, most commonly iPhone stuck in recovery mode and iPad stuck in recovery mode.
+But just like every other gadget, these Apple flagship devices do have their fair share of issues, most commonly iPhone stuck in recovery mode and iPad stuck in recovery mode.

-If you’re facing the issue of iPhone (like 6 to X) stuck in recovery mode on iOS 12/12.3/13, good news is that you don’t need to put it in the trash because we’re going to reveal several ways to fix the problem, and even how to recover data that may be lost as a result of the iPhone (5s, 6, 7, etc.) stuck in recovery mode issue for iOS 12.3/13.
+If you’re facing the issue of iPhone (like 6 to X) stuck in recovery mode on iOS 12/12.3/13, the good news is that you don’t need to put it in the trash because we’re going to reveal several ways to fix the problem, and even how to recover data that may be lost as a result of the iPhone (5s, 6, 7, etc.) stuck in recovery mode issue for iOS 12.3/13.

 iPhone Stuck in Recovery Mode?
 Why?

 Before you set out to fix the older iPhone or iPhone 8 stuck in recovery mode issue, it is important that you understand the possible underlying causes of the problem, so that you can resolve the issue properly (rather than making it a whole lot worse).
 There are two main causes of iPhone stuck in recovery mode: namely software corruption or hardware issues.

 So if you went scuba diving and took your iPhone along with you on the adventure, great chances are that it is a hardware issue.